 Permitting and Regulatory Process: Although CEQA is designed to evaluate and mitigate the environmental impacts of projects within California, the legislature recognized that not all projects pose significant environmental risks and incorporated exemptions into the CEQA process.
 These exemptions streamline the approval process for projects deemed to have minimal or no significant effect on the environment, ensuring that resources are allocated efficiently and that projects with negligible impact can proceed without undue delay.
 The MSGSA certified the Project as exempt from CEQA pursuant to the common sense exemption, CEQA Guidelines §15061.b(3), and, because adoption of the Rule is an action taken by the MSGSA as directed by SGMA and the GSP for the protection of natural resources and the environment, pursuant to CEQA Guidelines §15307, §15308, and §15378(b)(2).
 The Rule is intended to ensure the sustainability of agricultural groundwater as required by law, and reduce the negative environmental harm arising from overusing this limited natural resource.
 The Rule was developed in order to implement the GSP, which was required by SGMA.
 Adoption of the GSP was statutorily exempt from the California Environmental Quality Act ("CEQA") per Water Code §10728.6.
-SGMA requires that the Basin operate sustainably by specified timelines; the GSP concluded that reaching sustainability requires. reduced groundwater pumping in the Basin.
+SGMA requires that the Basin operate sustainably by specified timelines; the GSP concluded that reaching sustainability requires reduced groundwater pumping in the Basin.
 The Rule is intended to meet the requirements imposed by SGMA and the GSP, which require that groundwater pumping be reduced.
 The proposed Rule does not exceed the scope and impact of the Merced Subbasin Groundwater Sustainability Plan.

 Timetable for Initiation and Completion: Initiation of the demand reduction program began soon after adoption of the original GSP in 2019.
 Phase 1's Land Repurposing Program was designed and launched in WY 2022.
-Phase 2's demand reduction program was designed in WY 2024 and will be tested between September-October 102, 2024, and January 1, 2026.
+Phase 2's demand reduction program was designed in WY 2024 and will be tested between October 10, 2024, and January 1, 2026.
 Full implementation of the program will begin on January 1, 2026, and continue beyond 2040.

-Expected Benefits and Evaluation: A demand reduction program is one component of how the MSGSA will achieve sustainable pumping in the GSA's area of the Merced BasinSubbasin.
-Implementation and enforcement of a demand reduction program would directly reduce groundwater pumping and reducethe consumptive use of the pumped groundwater.
-Benefits would be measured by the reduction in the total volume of groundwater usedconsumed within the MSGSA area.
+Expected Benefits and Evaluation: A demand reduction program is one component of how the MSGSA will achieve sustainable pumping in the GSA's area of the Merced Subbasin.
+Implementation and enforcement of a demand reduction program would directly reduce the consumptive use of groundwater.
+Benefits would be measured by the reduction in the total volume of groundwater consumed within the MSGSA area.

-How Project Will Be Accomplished: Desired reductions in groundwater use maywill be accomplished through the developmentimplementation of a demand reduction program the Rule, which may include includes a per-acre groundwater allocation or otherof SYNG and a temporary Additional Pumping Allowance of Native Groundwater for eligible parcels within the MSGSA.
-The MSGSA will utilize various tools, and fees, as well as reporting, monitoring, enforcement, and management actions to comply with the anticipated reduction of demand withinachieve the 2040 objective.
-Namely, the MSGSA area.will utilize the Groundwater Accounting Platform, which uses OpenET data, to measure and monitor consumptive use to ensure compliance with the 2040 objective, and will take necessary compliance actions for violations as detailed in the Rule.
-The developmentimplementation of the demand reduction program maywill continue to include substantial outreach and feedback fromto MSGSA stakeholders and MSGSA-member agencies, creation of policies and procedures, and establishment of accounting and record-keeping tools.
+How Project Will Be Accomplished: Desired reductions in groundwater use will be accomplished through the implementation of the Rule, which includes a per-acre allocation of SYNG and a temporary Additional Pumping Allowance of Native Groundwater for eligible parcels within the MSGSA.
+The MSGSA will utilize various tools and fees as well as reporting, monitoring, enforcement, and management actions to achieve the 2040 objective.
+Namely, the MSGSA will utilize the Groundwater Accounting Platform, which uses OpenET data, to measure and monitor consumptive use to ensure compliance with the 2040 objective, and will take necessary compliance actions for violations as detailed in the Rule.
+The implementation of the demand reduction program will continue to include substantial outreach to MSGSA stakeholders and member agencies.

-Legal Authority: The Merced Subbasin GSAMSGSA adopted the Groundwater Allocation Rule under the authority granted by Chapter 5 of Part 2.74 of the CWC.
-The MSGSA has the authority to develop a demand reduction program and may perform implementation and enforcement of potential allocations through metering or other methodscharge fees to quantify groundwater use, implement annual water accounting the GSP, and to implement pumping fees.
-Mechanisms for enforcement would be outlined in the demand reduction programand enforce these Rules pursuant to authority granted by Chapters 8 and 9 of Part 2.74 of the CWC, along with Proposition 26, Proposition 218, the California Constitution, and are expected to be enforced by independent authority of each of the members of the MSGSA-and/or member agencies.
+Legal Authority: The MSGSA adopted the Groundwater Allocation Rule under the authority granted by Chapter 5 of Part 2.74 of the CWC.
+The MSGSA has the authority to charge fees to implement the GSP, and to implement and enforce these Rules pursuant to authority granted by Chapters 8 and 9 of Part 2.74 of the CWC, along with Proposition 26, Proposition 218, the California Constitution, and independent authority of each of the members of the MSGSA.